iree-org/iree/docs/website/docs/developers/general/developer_overview.md

 ### Useful generic flags

-There are a few useful generic flags when working with IREE tools:

 #### Read inputs from a file

 All the IREE tools support reading input values from a file.
 This is quite useful for debugging.
-Use `-help` for each tool to see what the flag to set.
+Use `--help` for each tool to see what the flag to set.
 The inputs are expected to be newline-separated.
 Each input should be either a scalar or a buffer.
 Scalars should be in the format `type=value` and buffers should be in the format `[shape]xtype=[value]`.
 For example: